lxark/sf2-recipe/cookbooks/my_sf2/README.md

 Description
 ===========

-Installs the project Rolling Cost (Symfony2).
+Installs the project dev (Symfony2).
 When used with Vagrant, access to the application with your browser http://local.my_sf2.com:4242